Hospitality Management Fundamentals

 - use multimedia technology to enhance classroom learning

 Under the supervision of Hospitality Management program faculty, students prepare and serve meals in the fully functional campus restaurant, The Crystal Room Bistro.

 In addition, you will be required to complete a 300-hour internship in the hospitality industry during a semester.
-You also may test for preselected nationally and internationally recognized course nodules of the American Hotel & Lodging Association Educational Institute.
+You also may test for preselected nationally and internationally recognized course modules of the American Hotel & Lodging Association Educational Institute.

 Hospitality Management Student Organization

 Interact with other hospitality management students and professionals in the field through organizations such as: